 Enforcement – Increases awareness and reduces the frequency of traffic safety problems through a partnership with the Montgomery County Police Department.

 - Response to school safety requests

 Engineering – Improves walk, bike, and school bus locations for increased safety around schools.
-School principals can identify concerns and get help with problems like drop-off and pick-up, road crossings, speeding traffic, and other traffic issues.
+School principals can identify concerns and get help with problems such as unauthorized drop-off and pick-up areas, road crossings, speeding traffic, and other traffic issues.
 The Safe Routes to School traffic engineers work year round to improve safety near schools by changing and building safety features.
-Most improvements have been identified by your school’s Safe Routes to School team or other community led-approach.
+Most improvements have been identified by your school’s Safe Routes to School team or other community-led approach.

 Starting a Safe Routes to School (SRTS) program is an opportunity to make walking and bicycling to school safer for children and to increase the number of children who choose to walk and bicycle.
 On a broader level, SRTS programs can enhance children’s health and well-being, ease traffic congestion near the school, improve air quality and improve community members’ overall quality of life.
-Use this guide to help you create a program at your school.
+Use the SRTS guide and watch the video to help you create a program at your school.